Radiolab - Everybody's Got One

 Yeah, and hold it.

-Was that for making me survive and be alive?
+Thank you, Placenta, for making me survive and be alive.

 Put it in my closet, I don't know.